-Austin’s Central Library, located in the Seaholm EcoDiscrict, is one of the city’s greatest accomplishments.
+Austin’s Central Library, located in the Seaholm District, is one of the city’s most beautiful public spaces.
 Opened in 2018, the library serves as a modern technology and information hub that reflects Austin’s vibrant culture and unique soul.
-The space reflects natural characteristics of the Hill Country, bringing in mesquite and oak woods, a rooftop garden with the largest solar installation in downtown Austin and picturesque views of Shoal Creek and Lady Bird Bake from every angle.
+The space reflects natural characteristics of the Hill Country, bringing in mesquite and oak woods, a rooftop garden with the largest solar installation in downtown Austin and picturesque views of Shoal Creek and Lady Bird Lake from every angle.
 Programming is diverse and accessible to locals and visitors alike, from cooking demos and family-friendly activities to a gift shop and cafe.
 The library has an informal Town Hall feel and offers tons of resources, activities and, of course, spaces to hunker down with a good book.

 Gallery Space: this space is used to showcase local artists and rotates regularly.
 Though not for sale, guests are encouraged to peruse through the art and can support the artists by following their work.